Rules

 .

-Rules define their action within three phases:
+Rules define their action within multiple phases:

 Entry Phase: The actions defined in this phase get invoked directly before the body of the instrumented method.
 You can imagine that these actions are "inlined" at the very top of every method instrumented by the given rule.